screeps/docs/README.md

 You need to have Node.js in order to build this project.

-1. Install all npm dependendcies:
+1. Install all npm dependencies:

 ```
 npm install